living-atlases/generator-living-atlas/README.md

 ## Intro

-This is a simple [yeoman](http://yeoman.io/) generator, so, just asking some simple questions about your [Living Atlases](https://living-atlases.gbif.org/) Node, you will get a functional configuration for setup your Virtual Machines (VMs) based in `ansible`.
+This is a simple [yeoman](http://yeoman.io/) generator, so, just asking some simple questions about your [Living Atlases](https://living-atlases.gbif.org/) Node, you will get a functional configuration for setup your Virtual Machines (VMs) using `ansible`.

 The main goal of this utility is to allow you to configure, install & maintain a [Living Atlas](https://living-atlases.gbif.org/) infrastructure in a fast & smoothly way.

 In others words, with the `ansible` inventories produced by this `yeoman` generator and the [ala-install](https://github.com/AtlasOfLivingAustralia/ala-install/) `ansible` playbooks you should deploy the main LA services quickly and without too much pain.

-Also, thanks to `yeoman`, you can rerun the assistant enabling, for instance, some new module in the future, reusing your previous settings and comparing the differences (see the [screenshots](#screens)).
+Also, thanks to `yeoman`, you can rerun the assistant, for instance, enabling some new module in the future, or enabling SSL, etc and reusing your previous settings and comparing the differences (see the [screenshots](#screens)).

 ## Installation